Security Services for the IoT

 Evaluation of your group assignment

-We will evaluate your report as if it was a submitted paper to an academic conference.
-This means that your research has to be thorough in terms of methodology and description.
-Prof. Aiko Pras made an excellent 30 minute video on how to write a paper a few years ago, which we highly recommend you watch.
+We will evaluate your presentation as if it was a talk at an academic conference.
+Prof. Aiko Pras made an excellent excellent 30 minute video on how to write a paper a few years ago, which might help you structuring your presentation.
+But there’s also plenty of other resources on the Internett with guidance on how to do that.

 ---|---|---|